seedabit/nextjs-react-typescript/README.md

 - **Commits**: Use the [Conventional Commits](https://github.com/iuricode/padroes-de-commits) format for commits.
 It's recommended to add a bigger description to the commit message for better understanding.
 E.g. `git commit -m "feat(login): added login" -m "Added login feature using the firebase auth api`.

 > [!NOTE]
-> Commits are checked and validated by Husky, Lint-staged and Jest tested.
+> Commits are checked and validated by Husky and Lint-staged tested.
 Make sure to fix all errors before pushing your code.

 ## On Deploying